kamodoc/389Rfall2019/week/9/writeup/README.md

    The file is a picture.

 6. greetz.fpff
+   checked the list file from wirehark which had a command of STOR When i run the TCP stream, i realised there is a different file, i did not store on the system.

 7. You can run a Nmap on your system and find out which ports are open.
    When you find these ports, you can determine if they need to be patched or not